SolomonBaarda/fractal-geometry-renderer/README.md

 TODO

 ## Background Information
 Ray marching - variation of ray tracing which uses a distance function to calculate how far the ray is from colliding with an object.
-This is used when the surface estimation function is not easy to solve or does not ecist <br>
+This is used when the surface estimation function is not easy to solve or does not exist <br>
 Distance function - returns an estimate of the distance to the nearest object.
 This doesn't have to be the exact distance, but it must not be larger than the actual distance. <br>
 Signed distance function - a distance function which can be both positive and negative.
-This means it can be used to determine if the point is inside or outside of the object. <br>
+This means it can be used to determine if the point is inside (-), outside (+) or on the surface (0) of the object. <br>

 ### Applications of Ray Marching
 Ray marching can be used to render any 3D object that has an accurate distance estimation function.
 Such as:
 * Spheres, cubes and most primitives ([list of primitive distance functions](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm))
+* 3D terrain
 * 3D fractals

 Distance functions can be combined to create more complex shapes using operations such as interpolating and set operations (union, intersection etc).
 From this, basically any 3D shape can be rendered using ray marching + SDF.